+New applicants:

-New applicants: Register and create a profile in the online system.
-It may take up to 5 business days to process your registration request.
-You will receive an email when your registration request is approved.
-Once approved, you will be able to access the online application.
+- Register and create a profile in the online system to access the online application.
+Instructions are on our website: How to Apply Online. - We recommend you register at least 2 weeks before the application closing date. - It may take up to 5 business days to process your registration request after we have received all required documents. - Additional information may be requested to process registration requests.
+Register early to avoid delays. - You will receive an email when your registration request is approved.
+Once approved, you will be able to create your online profile and access the online application.

 Add the email address NoReply@BCArtsCouncil.ca to your safe senders list and check your spam folders.